arnabganguly/llap-hdinsight/Clusterdeployment.md

 ## Provision Azure Data Lake Gen2 Storage
-To provision a Azure Data Lake Gen2 Storage account and
+To provision an Azure Data Lake Gen2 Storage account and associate it with a Managed Service Identity perform the b

 ## Provision HDInsight Linux Hadoop cluster with Azure Management Portal